-We adopted an outside director compensation policy (the "Director Compensation Policy") that became effective upon the closing of our initial public offering in September 2020, and is subject to an annual review by our compensation committee in consultation with our compensation consultant and recommendation for any revisions to our board of directors.
-In May 2022, the Company revised the Director Compensation Policy to increase director compensation to remain consistent with companies similar to its industry and market capitalization.
+To attract, retain and reward qualified non-employee candidates to serve on our board of directors, we have adopted an outside director compensation policy (the "Director Compensation Policy").
+Our compensation committee reviews the Director Compensation Policy annually in consultation with our compensation consultant, and makes recommendations for any revisions to our board of directors.
+In February 2024, the Company revised the Director Compensation Policy to increase director compensation to remain consistent with companies similar to its industry and market capitalization.
 Such increase is in the form of stock options to purchase shares of our common stock to further align the interests of our directors with our stockholders.
 Our board of directors has the discretion to revise non-employee director compensation as it deems necessary or appropriate.
-Under our Director Compensation Policy, each non-employee director upon first becoming a non-employee director automatically receives an initial option to purchase 39,000 shares of common stock.
+Under our Director Compensation Policy as currently in effect, each non-employee director upon first becoming a non-employee director automatically receives an initial option to purchase 45,000 shares of common stock.
 The initial option vests in 36 equal, monthly installments after the grant date, subject to continued service through the vesting date.
-Additionally, each non-employee director automatically receives an annual option to purchase 19,500 shares, effective on the date of each annual meeting of the stockholders.
+Additionally, each nonemployee director automatically receives an annual option to purchase 22,500 shares, effective on the date of each annual meeting of the stockholders.
 The annual option vests on the earlier of one year following the grant date or the next annual meeting of stockholders, subject to continued service through the vesting date.
 All awards under the Director Compensation Policy accelerate and vest upon a change in control.
 The exercise price of all options under the Director Compensation Policy is the fair market value on the date of grant.